awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 ## No Root Squashing<a name="accessing-fs-nfs-permissions-root-user"></a>

-When root squashing is enabled, the root user is converted to a user with limited permissions on the NFS server\.
+By default, root squashing is disabled on EFS file systems\.
 Amazon EFS behaves like a Linux NFS server with `no_root_squash`\.
 If a user or group ID is 0, Amazon EFS treats that user as the `root` user, and bypasses permissions checks \(allowing access and modification to all file system objects\)\.
+Root squashing can be enabled on a client connection when the AWS Identity and Access Management \(AWS IAM\) identity or resource policy does not allow access to the `ClientRootAccess` action\.
+When root squashing is enabled, the root user is converted to a user with limited permissions on the NFS server\.

 ## Permissions Caching<a name="accessing-fs-nfs-permissions-caching"></a>